 As UK obesity increases, sugar is increasingly under attack.
-Experts want to banish sugary drinks for children and cut the current sugar guidelines for men and women in half.
-Cola drinks, lemonade and even fruit juice are major contributors to the obesity epidemic, experts have said, and a particular problem for children who consume more of them than adults.
+Campaigners want to ban the sale of energy drinks to under-16s after a study showed that some contain up to 20 teaspoons of sugar in a single serving.
+Cola drinks, lemonade and even fruit juice are also major contributors to the obesity epidemic, experts have said, and a particular problem for children who consume more of them than adults.
 Campaigners have been urging the government to introduce a sugar tax for months, describing sugar as the "new tobacco".
 But is it really that bad?

 How much sugar should we eat?

-The recommended daily guidelines for added sugar are currently 70g (17.5 teaspoons) for men and 50g for women (12.5 teaspoons), depending on a person's size, age and activity levels.
-But the Scientific Advisory Committee on Nutrition this week recommended that this should be cut in half.
+The NHS's recommended daily guidelines for added sugar are currently 70g (17.5 teaspoons) for men and 50g for women (12.5 teaspoons), depending on a person's size, age and activity levels.
+The Scientific Advisory Committee on Nutrition wants to cut this recommended intake in half.
 This would mean just one 330ml can of Coke (35g sugar), a 250ml glass of cranberry juice (36.3g sugar) or a Mars bar (33g sugar) would exceed limits for women and take up most of the mens' daily intake.

 Why the concern about sugar now?

 Sugar has been cast as the villain of Britain's obesity crisis.
 A third of British children and two-thirds of British adults are obese or overweight, with diabetes levels doubling in the past two decades.
 Obesity and diabetes already costs the UK more than £5bn every year and this is likely to rise to £50bn in the next 36 years.